You’re allowed to use a calculator for part of the Math Test—but there's more to it than making sure you’ve got a fresh set of batteries.

 You can use calculators only for the Subject Tests in Mathematics.
 See the rules and recommendations.

-If you have a calculator with characters that are one inch or higher, or if your calculator has a raised display that might be visible to other test-takers, you will be seated at the discretion of the test supervisor.
+If you have a calculator with characters that are one inch or higher, or if your calculator has a raised display that might be visible to other test-takers, you will be seated at the discretion of the test coordinator.

 Only battery-operated, handheld equipment can be used for testing.
 No power cords are allowed.

 Brands and Models

 You are not allowed to use any of the following items as a calculator: